Nice to meet you.

 In order to get a small business loan, you’ll have to ensure you have good credit.
 If you don’t, you should spend time working to improve your credit.
 You should also research local lenders.
 As a small business, you may have better luck seeking approval at a smaller, local bank.

 Before seeking out a small business loan, make sure you have written up a business plan.
-(See: Elements of a Business Plan) Lenders will want to see this to help decide if you’re worth their investment.
+Lenders will want to see this to help decide if you’re worth their investment.
 It is also wise to make a presentation of your business plan so you can physically show lenders how well-thought-out your plans are.

 Once you’re ready, make an appointment with a loan officer to whom you can make your case.
-Be sure to include an executive summary with your business plan so they can skim over your work to better understand what you’re wanting to do.
+Be sure to include an executive summary with your business plan so they can skim over your work to understand better what you want to do.

-From here, it’s really up to you to make the best argument for your business, and the loan officer to believe in you.
+From here, it’s really up to you to make the best argument for your business and for the loan officer to believe in you.

 Related: Learn more about UCC filings and how they affect your business.